richiejp/Actors.jl/docs/src/index.md

 The [`my`](@ref) accessor method allows us to get or set the actor state.

-!!! note

-    Because `StopwatchPlay` only contains a plain bit type `Int`, it is therefor a plain bit type itself.
-If we make it mutable then it becomes something quite different.
-As a general rule it is better for performance and safety if your data is made up of immutable types, in particular plain bit types.
-Especially if this data is passed between actors allowing you to accidentally access the reference in two different threads.

 The [`@say_info`](@ref) macro sends a message to an automatically created actor which logs messages to stdout.
 Finally we send [`Leave!`](@ref) to the